Best Vertical Gaming Mice: 5 Ergonomic Top Picks (2026)

 Budget pick.
 Under $25 and it works.

 The Anker offers 800/1200/1600 DPI optical tracking and 5 buttons.
 It won’t compete with dedicated gaming mice for competitive play, but for casual gaming and daily work, it’s reliable and comfortable.
-We used it as a daily driver for a week and the ergonomic benefits were identical to mice costing 4x more.
+As a daily driver, its ergonomic benefits are identical to mice costing 4x more.
 If you prefer a palm grip mouse, this one accommodates that style in the vertical orientation.

 #Can Vertical Mice Match Traditional Mice for Gaming?